 Bynder offers a creative project management module that organizes workflows into four levels: campaign -> job -> stage -> task

-We have many campaigns in Bynder, it’s not just marketing using it
+We have a lot of campaigns at Bynder, and it’s not just marketing using it

 Different from most project management tools, Bynder's creative project module (CPM) is fully integrated to help better process and track the life stages of all assets.